Where Are They Now?

 Jordan Loewen-Colón

-2014 Seminary Fellow
+2014 Clergy Fellow

 February 2023

-Jordan was a 2014 Seminary Fellow.
+Jordan was a 2014 Clergy Fellow.
 He is currently serving as the AI, Ethics, and Data Justice Fellow at Queen’s University in Kingson, Ontario, Canada.
 In this role, he combines philosophy and data science to theorize human-AI interactions with respect to questions of metaphysics, technology, and healthcare.

 The primary object of his research is an AI diagnostic tool called the "Digital Cancer Twin” currently in development at the Center for Health Innovation.
 This fellowship began in the summer 2021 as he was finishing his PhD dissertation in Religion at Syracuse University entitled “Virtual Reality, Religious Experience, and Digital Dualism.”
 His research specialization involves exploring the metaphysics of 21st-century digital technologies like virtual reality and AI in North American contexts.